walwoodr/walwoodr.github.io/_posts/2017-05-26-this_and_and_that.markdown

 ---
 layout: post
 title:  this and => and that
-date:   2017-05-26 16:53:27 +0000
+date:   2017-05-26 12:53:27 -0400
 ---

-### Or: how you can fall in love with the best of bad options
+**Or: how you can fall in love with the best of bad options**

-**Realtalk:** I prefer the standard function syntax to arrow function syntax.
+*Realtalk:* I prefer the standard function syntax to arrow function syntax.
 It's more verbose, certainly, but it's also more human readable.

 ```
 var hat = function(lollypop){